Quantum Computing Technology

 - Adiabatic Quantum Computing (3 credits).

-- Quantum Computing Errors and Quantum Error Correcting Codes (3 credits).
+- Quantum Errors and Quantum Codes (3 credits).

-- Practices with Gate-Oriented Quantum Computers (6 credits).
+- Practices with Gate-Oriented Quantum Computing II (7,5 credits).

-- Practices with Adiabatic Quantum Computers (6 credits).
+- Practices with Adiabatic Quantum Computing (6 credits).

 Module 4: Master Thesis Project (12 credits)